Skip to main content Skip to footer

 If you want your spouse or registered civil partner to receive all of your adult dependant’s pension and lump sum benefits when you die, you don’t need to nominate them.
 They will receive these benefits unless you have previously nominated someone else to receive them.

-If you have previously nominated someone, they’ll receive any benefits even if you’re circumstances subsequently change.
+If you have previously nominated someone, they’ll receive any benefits even if your circumstances subsequently change.
 For example, if you later get married.

 You can also choose to cancel or change a previous nomination by completing a new nomination form.